andjimbon/andjimbon.github.io/Optimal_portfolio.md

 <p style="font-size:13px">Click <a href="https://github.com/andjimbon/Efficient-Frontier-for-Colombian-Stocks/blob/master/Optimal_Portfolio_with_Colombian_Stocks.ipynb">Here </a>to see Code</p>

-**Project description:** Financial analysis for colombian stocks and portfolio optimization methods (Monte Carlo approach and Scipy’s “optimize” function for minimizing or maximizing objective functions subject to constraints)
+**Project description:** Financial analysis for colombian stocks and portfolio optimization methods (Monte Carlo approach and Scipy’s “optimize” function for minimizing or maximizing objective functions subject to constraints).

 This Project uses the API provided by [Investpy](https://investpy.readthedocs.io/index.html) to get historical data for colombian stocks.